fleek-platform/dashboard/README.md

 NEXT_PUBLIC_UI__INTERNAL_IPFS_STORAGE_HOSTNAME="storage-ipfs.internal.fleek.xyz"
 ```

 💡 The variables above point to our production environment, the same you interact with as an end-user.
+Internal development team have access to private environments.
+Because the environment most users have access to is production which mismatches the filename .env.development this can be replaced by `.env` if that's sounder to you.

+![WARNING]
+> Set the NODE_ENV variable to select the corresponding environment file (.env*), e.g. NODE_ENV="production" would read the file .env.production
+> Keep it simple, name the file to the corresponding environment like .env.<NODE_ENV>
+> The test runner ignores .env.local.*

 Next, you can proceed to [install](#install) the project dependencies.